johnHostetter/manim-timeline/README.md

-# manim-timeline: A Fun Recap of Literature Review!
+# manim-timeline: A Fun Recap of Literature Review! :tada:

 This repository is meant to complement [manim-slides](https://github.com/jeertmans/manim-slides), and does not override it.